stiac/accessibility_widget/SOFTWARE_REPORT.md

 - **Testing**: Planned (manual regression required)

 ## Recent Activities
+- 2025-11-12 — Disabled the Text Align button group by default, added configuration toggles to re-enable it, and reset saved alignments when the control is unavailable (AI assistant)
+- 2025-11-11 — Ensured Text Align options no longer reflow the accessibility modal by excluding it from alignment helpers while keeping WCAG/EAA behaviour and announcements (AI assistant)
+- 2025-11-10 — Rebuilt Text Align as a WCAG 2.1 Level A/EAA compliant button group with start/center/end/justify options, document-level helpers, and migrated saved preferences (AI assistant)
+- 2025-11-09 — Applied text alignment updates so the control targets both `<html>` and `<body>` and restores the default icon after resets (AI assistant)
 - 2025-11-08 — Redirected the Font Size control to dataset-tracked host scaling so the accessibility modal no longer changes when zooming the page (AI assistant)
 - 2025-11-06 — Captured the accessibility modal's baseline font metrics in CSS variables so the Font Size control no longer alters widget labels even when saved zoom levels reapply (AI assistant)
 - 2025-11-05 — Counter-scaled Tailwind typography utilities within `#accessibility-modal` so the Font Size control leaves the widget UI untouched even when the host page zooms (AI assistant)